1992 United States presidential election in Virginia: General

 With 44.97 percent of the popular vote, Virginia would prove to be Bush's sixth strongest state in the 1992 election after Mississippi, Utah (as a margin of victory), South Carolina, Alabama and Nebraska.
-This would also be the last election in which Virginia would vote to the right of Texas and North Carolina.
+In this election, Virginia voted 9.94 percentage points to the right of the nation at large.
+This would also be the last election in which Virginia would vote to the right of Montana, North Carolina, South Dakota or Texas.